UPPMAX/jobstats/README.md

 **Mode 1:**  `jobstats -p jobid1 jobid2 jobid3`

 The job numbers valid on the cluster.  `finishedjobinfo` is used to determine further information for each job.
-This can be rather slow, so if multiple queries are expected it would be quicker to run `finishedjobinfo` yourself separately, see Mode 4 below.
+This can be rather slow, and a message asking for your patience is printed for each job.
+If multiple queries are expected it would be quicker to run `finishedjobinfo` yourself separately, see Mode 4 below.

 **Mode 2:**  `jobstats -p -n m15,m16 jobid`